QuantEcon/lecture-source-py/source/rst/growth_in_dles.rst

-The endogenous eigenvalue that appears to be unity reflects the random walk character of consumption in Hall's model
+The endogenous eigenvalue that appears to be unity reflects the random walk character of consumption in Hall's model.

--  Actually, the largest endogenous eigenvalue is very slightly below 1
+-  Actually, the largest endogenous eigenvalue is very slightly below 1.

--  This outcome comes from the small adjustment cost :math:`\phi_1`
+-  This outcome comes from the small adjustment cost :math:`\phi_1`.

 .. code-block:: python3